 Wireless hearing aids are regulated medical devices, which means that they meet government standards and are safe for use.

 It's worth noting that rechargeable hearing aids allow seniors with poor vision, nerve damage, or arthritis to avoid manual battery replacement and trips to the store to buy batteries.
 Furthermore, paying out of pocket for new batteries every few weeks can quickly add up, increasing the cost of maintenance medication and other recurring senior care expenses.

 However, rechargeable hearing aids can be costly.
+While you can consider getting insurance for hearing aids, not all insurers cover it..
 There are very few options under $1,000, as opposed to hearing aids that use non-rechargeable batteries.

 If you are still unsure about purchasing rechargeable hearing aids, check out Senior Strong’s list of other hearing aid options that will most likely meet the needs of the majority of seniors.